 Divorce or Dissolution of Domestic Partnership

 You have made the difficult decision to divorce or dissolve your domestic partnership.
 What should you do next?
 Your choice of how to proceed will determine the fundamental nature of your experience and its impact on your life now and in the future.
+No one wants to divorce.
+But if you are nevertheless facing that path, you are free to choose to do your divorce differently by choosing mediation or collaboration.

 Divorce in California can be an extremely negative process.
 Our legal system is designed to place you and your spouse in a win or lose dynamic.
 From the moment divorce papers are filed, you embark on an adversarial process that becomes a matter of public record.
 Lawyers take over, and the judge will make the final life-changing decision for you.